Skip to main content

 PowerShell

-With PowerShell you can start PowerShell consoles on the local computer or connect to remote computers via PowerShell Remoting.
-The integration of PowerShell with NETworkManger supports tabs and profiles for hosts.
-The connection can be established via a profile (double-click, Enter key or right-click Connect) or directly via the connection dialog.
+The integration of PuTTY with NETworkManger supports tabs and profiles for hosts (and tools).
+You can launch the console / establish a connection via a profile (double-click, Enter key or right-click Connect) or directly via the connection dialog.

 info